-Get my recommendation for four nutritious and delicious salt substitutes that double as natural blood pressure reducers.
+Get my recommendation for four nutritious and delicious seasonings that double as natural blood pressure reducers.

 To reduce blood pressure, I highly recommend my anti-inflammatory Pan-Asian Modified Mediterranean (PAMM) diet, as well as cutting back on the use of salt.
 However, many who have salt sensitive blood pressure complain that foods taste too bland without it.

-Four Tasty Salt Substitutes and Natural Blood Pressure Reducers
+Four Delicious Spices That Also Act as Natural Blood Pressure Reducers

 Ginger—the smart man’s aspirin—is a potent blood thinner and anti-inflammatory agent that can help you reduce your blood pressure.
 You can try commercial organic ginger teas, or make your own from ginger root.
 Simply chop the root into small pieces and boil for about five minutes.
 You can also use sliced or grated ginger to spice up any dish, as I frequently do with wild salmon.